phnx-im/docs/src/spec/authentication_service.md

 * **User entries:** A database with one entry for each user account.
 Each entry is indexed by the user's [user id](glossary.md#user-id-uid) and contains a number of sub-entries.
   * **OPAQUE user record:** The OPAQUE protocol artifact that allows the user to authenticate itself via its password in queries to the AS.
-  * **Username:** The Username chosen by the user upon creation.
-It can be used by other users to discover the user.
+  * **Encrypted user profile:** The user's encrypted [user profile](./glossary.md#user-profile).
   * **Client entries:** Sub entries for the users' clients.
 Indexed by the clients' [client id](glossary.md#client-id-cid).
     * **Client credential:** The [credential](authentication_service/credentials.md#client-credentials) of the client.
     * **Token issuance records:** A record of how many tokens were issued to the client.
+    * **Connection packages:** Packages uploaded by the client and used in the [connection establishment process](authentication_service/connection_establishment.md).
+    * **Direct queue:** A queue similar to the fan-out queues on the QS.
+Used to enqueue encrypted [connection establishment packages](./authentication_service/connection_establishment.md).
       * **Activity time:** Timestamp indicating the last time a client has fetched messages from the queue.
-    * **Connection establishment KeyPackage:** A key package used to encrypt information in the [connection establishment process](authentication_service/connection_establishment.md).
+      * **Queue encryption key material:** Key material to perform [queue encryption](./queuing_service/queue_encryption.md).
+        * **Queue encryption key:** HPKE public key of the queue owner
+        * **Encryption ratchet key:** Symmetric key used to derive queue encryption keys.
+      * **Current sequence number:** The current message sequence number.
+      * **Queued messages:** A sequence of ciphertexts containing the messages in the queue.
+Each incoming message is [encrypted](./queuing_service/queue_encryption.md) and is assigned the current sequence number, after which the current sequence number is incremented.
+* **Username entries:** Data not linked to user ids and instead indexed by [Usernames](./glossary.md#username).
+  * **Username:** The Username associated with the direct queue.
   * **Direct queue:** A queue similar to the fan-out queues on the QS.
+Used to enqueue encrypted [connection establishment packages](./authentication_service/connection_establishment.md).
+    * **Activity time:** Timestamp indicating the last time a client has fetched messages from the queue.
     * **Queue encryption key material:** Key material to perform [queue encryption](./queuing_service/queue_encryption.md).
       * **Queue encryption key:** HPKE public key of the queue owner
       * **Encryption ratchet key:** Symmetric key used to derive queue encryption keys.
     * **Current sequence number:** The current message sequence number.
     * **Queued messages:** A sequence of ciphertexts containing the messages in the queue.
 Each incoming message is [encrypted](./queuing_service/queue_encryption.md) and is assigned the current sequence number, after which the current sequence number is incremented.
+  * **Connection package payloads:** Packages uploaded by the client and used in the [connection establishment process](authentication_service/connection_establishment.md).
 * **Ephemeral OPAQUE DB:** An in-memory database that stores user-name or client-id indexed entries
   * **Client credential:** Credential of the client that is being added to an existing user entry, or the initial client of a new user entry.
   * **Optional OPAQUE state:** OPAQUE server state, only present in case of the OPAQUE online AKE flow, i.e. if a client performs 2FA, but not during an OPAQUE setup.
 * **AS credential key material:** Credentials that can be retrieved by clients, as well as the private key material used by the AS to sign client [CSRs](authentication_service/credentials.md#client-credential-signing-requests).
 * **AS OPAQUE key material:** OPRF seed, server public key and server private key as required for the server to perform OPAQUE registration a login flows with clients.
+* **AS Privacy Pass key material:** server public key and server private key as required for the server to process privacy pass token requests.

 ## Authentication

-There are three modes of authentication for endpoints on the AS.
+There are four modes of authentication for endpoints on the AS.

 * **None:** For endpoints that are meant to be publicly accessible, e.g. user account registration
 * **Client Credential:** A signature over a time stamp using the signature key in the calling client's ClientCredential.
 The request additionally contains the calling client's ClientCredential.
 * **Client Password:** An OPAQUE login flow.
 * **Client 2FA:** The same as **Client**, but additionally performing an [OPAQUE](https://datatracker.ietf.org/doc/draft-irtf-cfrg-opaque/) login flow
+* **Username auth key:** A signature over a time stamp using the username auth key.
+The request additionally contains the calling client's username.

+If not explicitly mentioned, all endpoints additionally require the client to provide a valid privacy pass token as part of the request.

 ## Initiate 2FA operation